Wildlife Tunnels & Corridors Initiative

-This initiative aims to address the critical issue of habitat fragmentation caused by roads and fenced properties, ensuring safe passage for wildlife and promoting biodiversity across our town.
+This initiative addresses the urgent problem of habitat fragmentation caused by roads and fenced properties, ensuring safer passage for wildlife and strengthening biodiversity across East Hampton.

-EchoWild’s mission is to build a harmonious coexistence between people and nature through wildlife rescue, conservation, and education.
-This proposal aligns with that vision, offering practical solutions to protect our unique natural heritage while fostering community engagement and long-term environmental stewardship.
+EchoWild’s mission is to cultivate a harmonious coexistence between people and nature through wildlife rescue, conservation, and education.
+This proposal supports that mission by offering practical, science-based solutions designed to protect our region’s natural heritage while fostering community engagement and long-term environmental stewardship.

 The Problems